Governance Entry 11 of 25

 Reality test: can the institution actually deliver the duty with its current staff, rules, tools, funding, and records?

-Reciprocity test: could you navigate the system from a vulnerable, busy, wrongly denied, or low-resource position?
+Reciprocity test: could you use the system if you were vulnerable, busy, wrongly denied, or low on resources?

 Authority test: what law, rule, or policy gives administrators discretion, and where does it limit them?